tito/pymoodstocks/README.md

 ### iOS

-You need to use the latest kivy-ios toolchain (on the branch poly-arch):
+You need to use the latest kivy-ios toolchain:

     ./toolchain.py build pymoodstocks